hugolu/learn-scala/myNote/monads-are-elephants-part-4.md

 It's as if "for" and getString/putString work together to create a mini language just for creating a complex IOActions.

-## Take a Deep Breath
+## 深呼吸一口氣 (Take a Deep Breath)

 Now's a good moment to sum up what we've got.
 IOApplication is pure plumbing.
 Users subclass it and create a method called iomain which is called by main.
 What comes back is an IOAction - which could in fact be a single action or several actions chained together.
 This IOAction is just "waiting" for a WorldState object before it can do its work.
 The ChainedAction class is responsible for ensuring that the WorldState is changed and threaded through each chained action in turn.

 getString and putString don't actually get or put Strings as their names might indicate.
 Instead, they create IOActions.
 But, since IOAction is a monad we can stick it into a "for" statement and the result looks as if getString/putString really do what they say the do.

 It's a good start; we've almost got a perfectly good monad in IOAction.
 We've got two problems.
 The first is that, because unit changes the world state we're breaking the monad laws slightly (e.g. m flatMap unit === m).
 That's kinda trivial in this case because it's invisible.
 But we might as well fix it.

 The second problem is that, in general, IO can fail and we haven't captured that just yet.

-## IO Errors
+## IO 錯誤 (IO Errors)

 In monadic terms, failure is represented by a zero.
 So all we need to do is map the native concept of failure (exceptions) to our monad.
 At this point I'm going to take a different tack from what I've been doing so far: I'll write one final version of the library with comments inline as I go.

 The IOAction object remains a convenient module to hold several factories and private implementations (which could be anonymous classes, but it's easier to explain with names).
 SimpleAction remains the same and IOAction's apply method is a factory for them.

 ```scala
 //file RTIO.scala